FreakDroid/100-days-of-code/log.md

 **Today's Progress**: I started the Sass course and I feel excited.

 **Thoughts** I've recently started coding on Sass, the course is amazing but my Internet connection is not very good.
 Today I didn't work on algorithm from hacker rank, because I was focused on the course.

+### Day 2

+**Today's Progress**: I'm still doing the Sass course.

+**Thoughts** I've started to code pretty hard on Sass, I've created the final project for this course although I don't wanna spoil you it's a personal web site.
+I didn't create a repo for this yet because I'm waiting for move more deep on the course.